dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/ctDNA WGBS processing pipeline.md

 description: Particularies of ctDNA analysis that a standard methylation pipeline (WGBS) should account for.
 ---

-The steps of ctDNA WGBS analysis pipeline mostly follow the basics of the [[Bisulfite conversion analysis pipeline]], while needing to account for the particularities of cfDNA and ctDNA detection.
+The steps of ctDNA WGBS analysis pipeline mostly follow the basics of the [[Bisulfite conversion processing pipeline]], while needing to account for the particularities of cfDNA and ctDNA detection.
 There are no apparent differences in analysis strategies between ctDNA methylation and conventional data analysis [@luoLiquidBiopsyMethylation2021; @huangCellFreeDNAMethylation2019] A good review on ctDNA methylation methods is: [@huangCellFreeDNAMethylation2019].

 There are three essential approximations: